-Cape Horn Engineering were appointed by the global energy company Repsol to conduct CFD simulations on two types of off-shore wind turbine platforms.
+Cape Horn Engineering was appointed by the global energy company Repsol to conduct CFD simulations on two types of off-shore wind turbine platforms.
 Floating platforms are exposed to the challenging environment of high winds, strong currents and high sea states.
 This investigation was carried out to predict the behaviour of the two types of platforms in these conditions.

 The simulations were run forcing the motion in each of the six degree of freedom at the time and at six different frequencies (periods 4, 5, 6, 20, 25 and 20 seconds).
 Subsequently, the values of added masses and damping were obtained computing a Fast Fourier Transform of the last two periods of the output oscillation.

-Since the RANS simulations considered the flow turbulence and viscosity, all dynamic effects associated with added mass and viscous damping of the platform, including many geometrical details like secondary tubes and damping plates, are taken into account.
-The total mass, centre of gravity and moments of inertia of the full scale platform were considered.
+Since the RANS simulations considered the flow turbulence and viscosity, all dynamic effects associated with added mass and viscous damping of the platform, including many geometrical details like secondary tubes and damping plates are taken into account.
+The total mass, centre of gravity and moments of inertia of the full-scale platform were considered.

 The aerodynamic forces acting on the tower, nacelle and rotating blades were approximated by an aerodynamic model provided by the client that takes into account the exact attitude of the wind turbine with respect to the wind direction.

 For the spread catenary mooring system, a model was developed instantly determines the reaction forces at the attachment point of the line with the platform using the catenary equation of each single line in turn that adds up to the whole 3D system.
 These reaction forces were a function of the position in space of the attachment point relative to the line anchor point.
 The lines do not react with moments at the attachment points.
 The axial elongation of the lines was considered for the taut lines of the TLP and if needed also for the catenary mooring system.
 In this model only the weight and buoyancy of the catenary portion from the attachment point to the point on the seabed contributed to the reacting force.